 Joe has thought of a way that combines technical analysis indicators, exit signals, and filters of all kinds and also optimizes performance by selecting the best parameters.
 He further thought that if this is done in-sample historical data, followed by validation of the results out-of-sample, then there is a good chance of finding something that can make him money.
 But unless Joe does a lot more than his program can do he has no chance because he is being fooled by randomness.

 Joe tried to build a system for trading ES mini futures with a program he built using a very sophisticated algorithm that tests millions, billions, or even trillions of combinations of indicators, exits, filters, and formulas.
 The program generated 187 alternative systems that were profitable in the in-sample.
 One of those systems, number 98, was also highly profitable in the out-of-sample.
 Its equity curve looked similar to the one shown in the chart below.

 Joe was really happy to find a system that was profitable in the in-sample and also tested profitable in the out-of-sample.
 But Joe was fooled by randomness through selection bias.
-Actually, the above equity curve was generated after just 5 trials by tossing a coin 5427 times with a payout equal to +1 for heads and -1 for tails.
-You can try the simulation yourself and see how successive random runs can generate nice looking equity curves.
+The above equity curve was generated after just 5 trials by tossing a coin 5427 times with a payout equal to +1 for heads and -1 for tails.

 The validation schemes below have limited or no effectiveness when trading strategies are suggested by the data: